evanchooly/openwhisk-katacoda-scenarios/2-function-developer-lifecycle/00-intro.md

 # Apache OpenWhisk on OpenShift

-In this scenario we will see how to deploy [Apache OpenWhisk](https://openwhisk.apache.org/) .

-In this scenario:

-* We will build a Java function then create, update, and delete the function on [Apache OpenWhisk](https://openwhisk.apache.org/).
+In this scenario we will build a Java function then create, update, and delete the function on [Apache OpenWhisk](https://openwhisk.apache
+.org/).

 ## Additional Resources